shunita/tedibert/README.md

 # Contra
-Repository for the Contra project
+Repository for the fair embeddings project

 run: